elphick/pandera-utils/docs/source/usage/quickstart.rst

 This page will describe the basic steps to use the package.

-The package is designed to be used with pandera yaml schema files that have been modified to include the metadata key for each of teh column entries.
+The package is designed to be used with pandera yaml schema files that have been modified to include the metadata key for each of the column entries.

 A good way to create a yaml schema from a pandas dataframe is to use the `pandera.infer_schema <https://pandera.readthedocs.io/en/stable/schema_inference.html>`_ function.